jzpz/bikeapp/README.md

 5. Build the project using: `npm run build`

-6. Run the project with: `serve -s build`
+6. Run the project with: `npx serve`